derykmakgill/website/btc.md

 **Who the hell even are you?** Armchair researcher.
 I have no special qualifications whatsoever other than that I read a lot more than most people and have, not to flatter myself too much, a *very* good memory.
 But all more sources are cited and you can judge them for yourself.

+## Disclaimers

+**Not for goldfish.** This is not a short narrative or listicle.
+It's a *very* long data-dump covering over a decade of history.
+It is organised chronologically and can be read straight through or by jumping around to dates that interest you.
+There is a *lot* of material here which has never before appeared together, and if I suspect the main criticism of this paper will be that I was rather not selective enough.
+If you want shorter essays, I can recommend John Blocke's fantastic essay on the [censorship of r/bitcoin](https://medium.com/@johnblocke/a-brief-and-incomplete-history-of-censorship-in-r-bitcoin-c85a290fe43) and Daniel Morgan's excellent [scaling debate timeline](https://hackernoon.com/the-great-bitcoin-scaling-debate-a-timeline-6108081dbada).